Westhampnett

 There are great places to visit near Westhampnett including some great towns, country parks, woodlands and airports.

-There are a several good country parks in the Westhampnett area like Goodwood Country Park, and Buchan Country Park.
+Westhampnett's best nearby country parks can be found at Goodwood Country Park, and Buchan Country Park.

 Gatwick Airport, Shoreham Airport, and Chichester/Goodwood Airport are great places to visit near Westhampnett if you like airports.